 How to protect your intellectual property as a scale-up business

 The rise in IP theft can potentially affect thousands of UK scale-ups.
-Karen Holden of A City Law Firm, discuss intellectual property, its value and how businesses can protect themselves.
+Karen Holden of A City Law Firm, discusses intellectual property, its value, and how businesses can protect themselves.

 The number of SMEs making legal claims to protect their intellectual property (IP) has risen by a huge 68 per cent in just the last year.
 The rise in IP theft can potentially affect thousands of UK start-ups, however not many of these businesses are aware of intellectual property, its value and how they can protect themselves.